Saruwatarii/SimpleBankingSystem/README.md

 **Creating a new account**
 The program start with a main menu:
-'1.
+-'1.
 Create an account
-2. Log into account
+-2.
+Log into account
-0. Exit'
+-0.
+Exit'

 **Log in**
 Output: 'You have successfully logged in!'
-'1.
+-'1.
 Balance
-2. Log out
+-2.
+Log out
-0. Exit'
+-0.
+Exit'

 When choosing 1:
 Output: 'Balance {account.balance}'
 And go back to the log in menu.

-when choosing 2:
+When choosing 2:
 The user goes back to the main menu for creating an account.

 When choosing 2: